 - For GDPR compliance, you'll want to create and send to segments that only include contacts who have consented to direct mail.

-- Postcards do not support merge tags at this time.
+- Postcards do not support merge tags in text fields.

-- Security and nonprofit discounts do not apply to postcards at this time.
+- Discounts and promotions do not apply to postcards at this time.

 - Enter a campaign name and click Begin.

-You can send a postcard to any type of contact, regardless of their email marketing status.
+You can send your postcard campaign to any type of contact in your audience, regardless of their email marketing status.
 The higher your budget, the more people you have the potential to reach.
+If you want to use the mailing address data in your audience, make sure it’s properly formatted.
+If you're missing addresses for one or more contacts, our address finder tool may be able to help.

 - In the To section of the postcard campaign builder, click Add Recipients.

-- Click the List drop-down menu to choose the list you want to work with.
+- Click the Audience drop-down menu to choose the audience you want to work with.

 The more postcards you send, the less you’ll pay per unit.
 To see the different pricing tiers, click View postcard pricing.
 The amount you can spend on postcards is limited to $10,000 per day.